 Here are the due dates for your quarterly tax payments.
 Estimated tax payments are due:

 Note the fact that these deadlines are not evenly spaced.
-The second quarter doesn’t end until June 30th, but the quarterly taxes are due on June 15th.
+The second quarter doesn’t end until June 30th, but the quarterly taxes are due June 15th.
 Similarly, the third quarter ends on September 30th.
-In those two quarters, you have slightly less time to pay, and in the other two, you have more.
+You have slightly less time to pay in those two quarters, and in the other two, you have more.

 Seeking Professional Tax Advice for Self-Employed Individuals